prowebsoftware/cordova-splash/README.md

+# OrderZing changes

+To support OrderZing made simple changes to direct output to ORDERZING_DIR specified on command line, and added extra images to be generated for app stores (feature icons).

 # cordova-splash

 Automatic splash screen generator for Cordova.
 Create a splash screen once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).